icon-project/icon-sdk-python/quickstart/README.md

 *For the TransactionResult, please refer to the `icx_transaction_example`.*

-#### Check the Token Balance
+### Checking the Token Balance

 In this example, you can check the token balance before and after the transaction.

-You can check the token balance by calling ‘balanceOf’ from the token SCORE.
+You can check the token balance by calling `balanceOf` from the token SCORE.

-`method`  ; Method name to check the balance
+- `method` is 'balanceOf' in this case

-`params` ; You must enter the given key name ('_owner').
+- `params` should be put with '_owner' data.
 Otherwise, your transaction will be rejected.

 ```python
 params = {